 3. Overriding Interests

-An overriding interest is an interest in land which exists despite the fact that it is not registered - so that it overrides the need for registration.
+An overriding interest is an interest in land which exists even though it is not registered - so that it overrides the need for registration.
 We will cover this topic in a little more detail in another chapter, but some examples of these interests are legal rights which have never been registered, prescriptive rights (right that are implied through long term use) tenancies, leases-for-life, rights of common etc. The seller should be asked to complete a "Disclosable Overriding Interests form " prior to exchange of contracts so that the buyer will be aware of all such interests (other than any of which the seller is not aware) and can ask the seller to deal with any that should not remain following completion.
 This contract clause then protects the seller from any liability which might otherwise result from any interests which are revealed following completion.
-This clause is common to most contracts, and should be so since it is not fair for the seller to be liable after he has parted with the property, however in the vast majority of cases there will not be any unknown overriding interests and so it will rarely be an issue.
+This clause is common to most contracts and should be so since it is not fair for the seller to be liable after he has parted with the property, however in the vast majority of cases there will not be any unknown overriding interests and so it will rarely be an issue.

 4. Chattels to be Included in the Sale